 Microsoft invests more than USD1 billion annually on cybersecurity research and development.

 We employ more than 3,500 security experts who are dedicated to data security and privacy.

 Azure AD DS offers built-in conditional access and security threat intelligence for all your users.
 Usage is charged per hour, based on the SKU selected by the tenant owner.
 Explore pricing options to find the version that fits your needs.

 Get started with an Azure free account

 Start free.
-Get $200 credit to use in 30 days.
-While you have your credit, get free amounts of many of our most popular services, plus free amounts of 40+ other services.
+Get USD200 credit to use within 30 days.
+While you have your credit, get free amounts of many of our most popular services, plus free amounts of 55+ other services that are always free.